 - Balancing Academic & Career-related Goals

 This agreement is recommended for members who would like to participate in GPS-BIOMED activities that require significant time commitments.
 It is required only for members who would like to participate in an internship.
 Additionally, the Graduate Division offers a campus-wide Individual Development Plan (IDP_form) that is now required for specific graduate programs.
 If you are required to complete the Graduate Division form, we suggest using our agreement as a supplement for the career planning section (excluding the PI signature page).

 If you would like further coaching on how to prepare for difficult conversations, please contact: Associate Director, Emma Flores Ph.D. (firstname.lastname@example.org).

 Q7) How is GPS-BIOMED addressing culture change within academia?

 At the beginning of each academic year, GPS-BIOMED faculty leaders deliver brief program overviews at departmental faculty meetings to emphasize the added value, specifically to research efforts, our BEST program can bring.
 We continually provide language for training grant applications highlighting innovative professional development programming, and encourage faculty members to engage with lab alumni and industry partners to increase networks for our members.
-Following our most recent faculty survey (completed in August by 75+ faculty members), we found that 70% of faculty familiar with GPS-BIOMED believed it was extremely valuable.
+Following our most recent faculty survey (completed in August by 75+ faculty members), we found that 94% of faculty familiar with GPS-BIOMED believed their trainees are benefitting from the program.